arconia-io/arconia/README.md

 * Java 21+

+## 📙&nbsp; Documentation

+Check the [Arconia Framework](https://arconia.io/docs) documentation for more information.

 ## 🌟&nbsp; Examples

-Check these [examples](https://github.com/arconia-io/arconia-examples) to see Arconia and Spring Boot in action.
+Check these [examples](https://github.com/arconia-io/arconia-examples) to see Arconia Framework and Spring Boot in action.

 ## 🛡️&nbsp; Security